anttav0110/anttav0110.github.io/docs/index.md

 These settings can help unify all of your digital events into one centralized location within Outlook.
 Outlook's calendar also allows you to set reminders for upcoming events, share your event status/RSVP info with others, and even help manage Teams meetings.

->[!Tip]
+!!! tip

     All of these guides involve importing an ICS file into Outlook, which is a standardized calendar file format.
 If you choose to move away from Outlook in the future, you can easily import these calendars elsewhere.

 ### Importing/Syncing Canvas Calendar